-2.5.1 Targets recognized by TSNZ for Indoor competition shall comply with Specification in Section 2, APPENDIX F.
+- 2.5.1 PAPER targets recognised by TSNZ for Indoor competition shall comply with Specification in Section 2, APPENDIX F. - 2.5.2 ELECTRONIC targets recognised by TSNZ for Indoor competition shall comply with Specification in Section 2, APPENDIX G.